Mu Sigma Upsilon

+Mu Sigma Upsilon Sorority, Incorporated (ΜΣΥ) is an American multicultural intercollegiate sorority.
+It was founded in 1981 at Rutgers University–New Brunswick and is recognized as the first multicultural sorority in the nation.
+Mu Sigma Upsilon was a founding member of the National Multicultural Greek Council.
+It is the sister organization of Lambda Sigma Upsilon, a Latino-based fraternity.

 History

 In the early 1980s, more women from culturally diverse backgrounds were pursuing college degrees.
 Five women came together and decided to create a support system for these women.
-Mu Sigma Upsilon was founded on November 21, 1981, at Rutgers University, New Brunswick, as a Social Fellowship.
-The five Founding Mothers of Mu Sigma Upsilon are:
+Mu Sigma Upsilon was founded on November 21, 1981, at Rutgers University–New Brunswick, as a social fellowship.
+The five founding mothers of Mu Sigma Upsilon are Eve Bracero, Lillian Sierra, Karinee Candelario, Ruth Gonzalez, and Sylvia Vigo.